AwaisKing/PPs/LinkedWords.md

 ## Service Providers

-I use third party companies and individuals to facilitate the service ("service providers"), to provide the service on my behalf, to perform service-related services or to assist us in analyzing how the service is used.
+I use third party companies and individuals to facilitate the service ("service providers"), to provide the service on my behalf, to perform service-related services or to assist me in analyzing how the service is used.

 These third parties may have access to your Personal Data only to perform these tasks on my behalf and are obligated not to disclose or use it for any other purpose.